elopio/docs/source/includes/_simplifiedAPI.md

 #### **Returns:**

-* Array of market addresses awaiting a Designated Report, as hexadecimal strings.
-(Array.&lt;string>)
+* (Array.&lt;string>) Array of market addresses awaiting a Designated Report, as hexadecimal strings.

 ### augur.markets.getMarketsClosingInDateRange(p, callback)

 Returns the [Markets](#market) closing between a given time range in a specific [Universe](#universe).

-Note: This function requires an [Augur Node connection](#augur-node).
+This function will fail if:

+* A connection to an [Augur Node](#augur-node) cannot be established.

 #### **Parameters:**